ChrisAllinson/AnyAlert-iOS/README.md

 ## Credits

-AnyAlert is owned and maintained by [Chris Allinson](http://www.allinson.ca).
+AnyAlert is owned and maintained by [Christopher James Allinson](http://www.allinson.ca).

 ## License